Discover all KAIZEN™ relevant terms and definitions.

 SDCA Cycle (Standardize, Do, Check, Act)

-A refinement of the PDCA cycle aimed at stabilization of production processes prior to making attempts to improve.
+A refinement of the PDCA cycle aimed at the stabilization of processes prior to making attempts to improve it.
+SDCA and PDCA becomes a continuous iteration between following standards and improving standards.

-A way of managing person-power on the line such that when demand decreases, workers can be re-deployed to areas where needed, or when demand increases, they can be deployed to areas requiring additional support.
-Preferred to the system of maximizing machine efficiency, which pays no attention to customer demand and TAKT time.
+A flexible way of managing the people requirement in processes based on customer demand.
+When demand decreases workers can be re-deployed to areas where needed, or when demand increases, they can be deployed to areas requiring additional support.
+Shojinka is preferred to the system of maximizing machine capacity, which pays no attention to customer demand and TAKT time resulting in high levels of inventory and other subsequent Muda like transportation, defects, etc.

 Statistical Quality Control (SQC)